noahgrant/resourcerer/README.md

 ### noncritical

-As alluded to in the [Other Props](#other-props-passed-from-the-hoc-loading-states) section, not all resources used by the component are needed for rendering.
+As alluded to in the [Other Props](#other-props-returned-from-the-hookpassed-from-the-hoc-loading-states) section, not all resources used by the component are needed for rendering.
 By adding a `noncritical: true` option, we:

 - De-prioritize fetching the resource until after all critical resources have been fetched
-- Remove the resource from consideration within the component-wide loading states (`props.hasLoaded`, `props.isLoading`, `props.hasErrored`), giving us the ability to render without waiting on those resources
+- Remove the resource from consideration within the component-wide loading states (`hasLoaded`, `isLoading`, `hasErrored`), giving us the ability to render without waiting on those resources
-- Can set our own UI logic around displaying noncritical data based on their individual loading states, ie `props.usersLoadingState`, which can be passed to the pure helper methods, `hasLoaded`, `hasErrored`, and `isLoading` from `resourcerer/utils`.
+- Can set our own UI logic around displaying noncritical data based on their individual loading states, ie `usersLoadingState`, which can be passed to the pure helper methods, `hasLoaded`, `hasErrored`, and `isLoading` from `resourcerer/utils`.